Table of Contents

 November 5, 2024

 I read too much into the shock Seltzer poll which showed Harris +3.
-At one point before the polls closed, my credence even reached 80%—driven by observations of unusually high turnout, which historically was a good sign for democrats.
+At one point before the polls closed, my credence even reached 80%—driven by observations of unusually high turnout, which historically was a good sign for Democrats.

-At least, I thought that high turnout higher chance that democrats win.
+At least, I thought that high turnout higher chance that Democrats win.
 But as I looked up a link to justify that claim, I found that it’s actually not true!
 According to National Affairs:

 The -axis represents Democrat vote share.
 There’s not much of a correlation, especially after tossing out the 1964 election.